Note

-Speech is inherently analog, which is approximated by converting it to a digital signal by sampling.
-The number of times it's sampled per second is the sampling rate, and how accurate each sample is defined by the bit-depth.
+Human speech is inherently analog information, which can be approximated by converting it to a digital signal via sampling.
+The sampling rate is the number of times it's sampled per second, and the bit-depth is a measure of how accurate each sample is.

 Sample rate

-Uncompressed audio samples are each represented by many bits that define its accuracy or resolution.
-For human speech 13 bits are needed, which is rounded up to a 16 bit sample.
-A higher bit-depth would be needed for professional audio or music.
-Legacy telephony systems often use 8 bits with compression, but it isn't ideal.
+Uncompressed audio samples are represented by a number of bits that define their accuracy or resolution.
+For human speech, 13 bits are needed, which is rounded up to a 16-bit sample.
+A higher bit depth is needed for professional audio or music.
+Legacy telephony systems often use 8 bits with compression, but it isn't ideal for quality.

 Channels

-The Speech service typically expects and provides a mono stream.
-The behavior of stereo and multi-channel files is API specific, for example the speech to text REST API will split a stereo file and generate a result for each channel.
+The Speech service typically expects and provides a mono-channel stream.
+The behavior of stereo and multichannel files is API-specific.
+For example, the speech to text REST API splits a stereo file and generates a result for each channel.
 Text to speech is mono only.

 Audio formats and codecs